Can an app find everything automatically?

 The key is review.
 Suggested subscriptions should still be checked before you save them.
 That makes the product more trustworthy than pretending every detected item is automatically correct.

-If you are hoping an app will instantly find every subscription with no gaps, the honest answer is that you should expect some manual review.
+If you are hoping an app will instantly find every subscription with no gaps, expect some manual review.
 If you want a practical way to turn messy evidence into a system you can keep using, Orbit is a strong fit.

-The best next reads are How to find forgotten subscriptions, How to find subscriptions from bank statements and email receipts, and What is Magic Import in Orbit?.
+The best next reads are How to find forgotten subscriptions, How to track Apple subscriptions on iPhone, How to track subscriptions manually, and What is Magic Import in Orbit?.